-- ..
-Provide a diverse range of complementary land uses within comfortable walking distance of each other to reduce car-dependence & the need for expensive landconsumptive road & parking infrastructure. - ..
-Incorporate 'attractors' with high visitation rates that regularly encourage people to an activity centre. - ..
-Incorporate uses that will generate activity at different times of the day to establish a highly visible human presence in streets and other public places. - Enable a residential community to be established within an activity centre to engender a sense of community within the place; increase the number of people within the centre outside business hours; and provide the potential for 'eyes on the street'.
-Council may exercise discretion to increase the residential density by up to 50% where there is significant public benefit in the development, and where the residential mix includes short-term accommodation or smaller and more affordable apartments. - Incorporate land uses that create a higher density of jobs to help increase the number of people within the centre during business hours. - ..
-Identify opportunities for affordable housing to ensure that urban living is an accessible choice for everyone, including those people who can least afford to live far away from jobs, services and public transport. - ..
-Identify opportunities to establish home-based business and live-work housing, where the premises can evolve in time to small office accommodation.
+- Provide attractive locations for different but compatible types of land uses, which recognise the different spatial needs of different land uses and the appropriateness of the scale of the centre. - Provide a diverse range of complementary land uses within comfortable walking distance of each other to reduce car-dependence & the need for expensive land-consumptive road & parking infrastructure. - ..
+Incorporate 'attractors' with high visitation rates that regularly encourage people to an activity centre. - Incorporate uses that will generate activity at different times of the day to establish a highly visible human presence in streets and other public places. - Enable a residential community to be established within an activity centre to engender a sense of community within the place; increase the number of people within the centre outside business hours; and provide the potential for 'eyes on the street'.
+Council may exercise discretion to increase the residential density by up to 50% where there is significant public benefit in the development, and where the residential mix includes short-term accommodation or smaller and more affordable apartments. - ..
+Incorporate land uses that create a higher density of jobs to help increase the number of people within the centre during business hours. - Identify opportunities for affordable housing to ensure that urban living is an accessible choice for everyone, including those people who can least afford to live far away from jobs, services and public transport. - Identify opportunities to establish home-based business and live-work housing, where the premises can evolve in time to small office accommodation.